SciKit-Surgery/cut-the-string/README.md

 # Cut the String

 This is a web based game developed to examine some of the challenges encountered in minimally invasive surgery.
-The game is developed using [Bill Reeds Phaser and webpack tutorial](https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/).
+The game is developed using [Bill Reed's Phaser and webpack tutorial](https://snowbillr.github.io/blog/2018-04-09-a-modern-web-development-setup-for-phaser-3/).

 As of now the game is an incomplete prototype, tested on Google Chrome.
 You may try it out [here](https://scikit-surgery.github.io/cut-the-string/).